-- Advocate for effective identification and referral of asylum-seekers by the Croatian border authorities, in-line with international standards on refugee law and advocate for improved migration management respecting all international and national human rights standards. - Enable the reporting and filing of complaints by refugees and migrants who suffer pushbacks and mistreatments. - Improve access to fair and efficient asylum procedures by, among other actions, advocating for the Service for Foreigners' Affairs (SFA) to systematically renew expired attestations of intention to seek asylum, strengthening the asylum registration and refugee status determination (RSD) capacities of the Sector for Asylum (SA), advocating for registration interviews to regularly take place at all reception centres, advocating for the removal of the BAM 10.00 administrative fee for Certificates of Residence, advocating with the SA for the swift issuance and renewal of asylum seeker cards following registration to ensure access to rights, etc. - Facilitate access to legal pathways and durable solutions for refugees and migrants. - Increase the availability of and access to information on assistance and the asylum procedure in languages used by migrants, asylum seekers, and refugees.
+- Advocate for effective identification and referral of asylum-seekers by the Croatian border authorities, in-line with international standards on refugee law - Advocate for improved migration management respecting all international and national human rights standards. - Enable the reporting and filing of complaints by refugees and migrants who suffer pushbacks and mistreatment. - Improve access to fair and efficient asylum procedures through a range of advocacy measures. - Facilitate access to legal pathways and durable solutions for refugees, asylum seekers, and migrants. - Increase the availability of and access to information on assistance and the asylum procedure in languages used by migrants, asylum seekers, and refugees.